 - Physical sunscreens reflect and scatter light, thus preventing the ultraviolet radiation from penetrating the skin.

-- They contain substances such as hydroquinone and arbutin.
+These creams contain substances such as hydroquinone and arbutin.
 Some creams combine hydroquinone with tretinoin and a steroid.
 Some may also contain alpha hydroxy acids.
 These ingredients combine to penetrate into the skin surface and “lighten” the skin from within.

 - IPL uses light to treat pigmentary disorders.
 The light device is not a laser but a broad band light source with a range of wavelengths, which can target different skin lesions at the same time.
 The improvement is more gradual and subtle than compared to laser therapy.

 - The number of treatments required with IPL depends on the skin condition and its severity.
-To achieve significant noticeable results, multiple treatments are necessary.
+To achieve significant noticeable results, multiple treatments are usually necessary.
 The skin should be treated at intervals of 4 – 6 weeks for 4 – 6 times

 - Is IPL treatment painful?
 There is usually a mild discomfort when the pulsed light hits the skin surface.
-An anaesthetic cream is applied one hour before the treatment to minimise discomfort.
+An anaesthetic cream is applied one hour before the treatment to minimise this discomfort.
 A mild burning sensation may still be felt for some people.
 Most of the time, it is very well tolerated.